-For those collaborations with common assessment, it is good practice for collaborative partners to participate in the setting of examination questions and assignments.
-At the very least, it is important to establish a schedule for exchanging such information as soon as reasonably practical.
-Lecturing staff at collaborating institutions must have a good idea of the content of the questions likely to be in an examination, in order to ensure the relevance of the taught component.
-The content of the franchised programmes at both institutions should be the same and is laid out in the programme document and the module descriptors.
-Inevitably there will and should be some variations between the institutions, taking into account the strengths and expertise of individual lecturers and/or local variations to reflect the cultural context.
-Therefore, every effort must be made to make the examination papers available to collaborating institutions at an early date.
-Not that the collaborative lecturers are expected to 'teach to the questions', but rather they should be confident that a) they are on the right track, and b) the students can become familiar with the type and format of questions that they are likely to encounter under examination situations.
+For collaborations with common assessments, it is good practice for a collaborating institution to participate in setting examination questions and assignments.
+At the very least, it is important to establish a schedule for exchanging such information as soon as reasonably practicable.
+Lecturing staff at a collaborating institution should have a clear understanding of the likely content of examination questions to ensure the relevance of the taught components.
+The content of the franchised programmes at both Cardiff Met and the collaborating institution should be the same, as outlined in the programme document and module descriptors.

-It is good practice for Moderators/Link Tutors to provide collaborating institutions with copies of past assignments, as guidance for staff preparing draft assessments.
-These past assignments should also be made available to the students as well, as is the case at Cardiff Metropolitan University, unless the module content and/or format have changed.
+Inevitably, there will and should be some variations between Cardiff Met and a collaborating institution, taking into account the strengths and expertise of individual lecturers and/or local adaptations to reflect the cultural context.
+Therefore, every effort must be made to provide examination papers to a collaborating institution at an early stage.
+It is not expected that lecturers at a collaborating institution will "teach to the questions", but rather that they should be confident that:

+a) they are on the right track, and

+b) students are familiar with the type and format of questions they are likely to encounter in examination situations.

+It is strongly recommended that a collaborating institution utilise the assessment brief template, which is available for all home assessments.
+This template ensures clarity and consistency of information for students.
+A newly updated version of the template, which includes guidelines on the use of AI, has just been released.
+The collaborating institution is encouraged to request this template through their designated Moderators or Link Tutors.

-Cardiff Metropolitan University would expect that a process of internal/peer review has been conducted at the partner institution with regards to draft examination papers, again to ensure consistency of presentation, level, and standards.
-This should be carried out before the draft assessments are submitted to Cardiff Metropolitan University for consideration - it is not the Moderator/Link Tutor/Field Group Chair or External Examiner's role to proofread papers for staff!
+Cardiff Met requires that a process of internal or peer review be conducted at the collaborating institution for all draft examination papers, and this review must be documented on the IV2 form.
+Draft assessments that have not undergone this process will be returned to the collaborating institution.
+This review is essential to ensure consistency in presentation, level, and standards before the draft assessments are submitted to Cardiff Met for consideration.

+It is important to note that it is not the responsibility of the Moderator, Link Tutor, Field Group Chair, or External Examiner to proofread these papers.

-As with all Cardiff Metropolitan University programmes, the External Examiner has the final say in assuring standards.
-The Link Tutor/Moderator/Field Group Chair will also play an important role in ensuring parity, reporting, and advising the collaborative partners on issues arising as a result of reviewing assessment.
+As with all Cardiff Met programmes, the External Examiner (EE) holds the final responsibility for assuring standards.
+The Link Tutor, Moderator, and Field Group Chair (FGC) will also play critical roles in ensuring parity, reporting, and advising the collaborating institution on issues identified during the assessment review process.

-All draft assessments (coursework and examinations that contribute to the final award of the programme) must be submitted to CSM for transmission to Field Group Chairs and External Examiners at least ten weeks prior to distribution to students.
+All draft assessments (coursework and examinations that contribute to the final award of the programme) must be for transmission to FGC and EEs at least 10 weeks prior to distribution to students.
 The retrieval assessments should be submitted at the same time as the first assessment.